Skip to main content

 Can allergies cause fever?

-Even though seasonal allergies are often called “hay fever,” seasonal allergies don’t actually cause fever.
-But they can cause inflammation of the sinuses, which can lead to a sinus infection (sinusitis).
+No, allergies don’t directly cause a fever.
+This may come as a surprise.
+After all, seasonal allergies are often called “hay fever.”
+But allergies can cause inflammation in your sinuses, which can lead to sinusitis (sinus infection).
 And this condition can cause fever.

 Your sinuses are like small caverns created within the bones of your skull.
 They’re located behind your forehead, beneath your nose, and under your cheeks and eyes.
 They’re usually filled with air.
 But allergies cause your sinuses to fill up with mucus (congestion).
 This creates an environment that can lead to infection and, as a result, a fever.